mmatyas/pegasus-docs/docs/user-guide/config-files.md

 - Keys are case insensitive, ie. `title`, `Title` and `TitLe` are the same.
 Keys always start an the beginning of the line and end at the first `:` (not including trailing spaces).
 - Values are either single line or span multiple lines.
 Lines starting with space (or other whitespace characters) will be appended to the item's value (without leading or trailing whitespace), with a single space between the contents of the individual lines.
 Empty lines will be appended as line breaks.
-- Both the keys and the values may contain Unicode characters.
+- Both the keys and the values can contain Unicode characters.
 - Lines starting with `#` are comments and will be ignored.